SarahWooller/CRUK_datahub_landing_page/vite/read_me.md

    (others to follow)
 6) critically this should give you a directory full of node modules in the vite directory.
 7) If they arent there you'll have to move them.
+8) run `npm run build` to update the github io pages and then manually correct the hrefs in the assets so that they point to vite/dist/assets and not just assets!